-Paper storage and unpacking shall be carried out in accordance with the machine manufacturer instructions.
-If there are no such instructions, paper shall have been stored unpacked and exposed to the environmental conditions specified in 6.3.2, 7.3.2 or 8.3.2 as applicable, for at least 24 h immediately prior to the test.
+Paper storage and unpacking shall follow the machine manufacturer's instructions.
+If there are no such instructions, paper shall be unpacked and exposed to the environmental conditions specified in 6.3.2, 7.3.2 or 8.3.2 as applicable, for at least 24 h immediately prior to the test.